travis/factual-clojure-driver/README.md

 # About

-Funnyplaces is a Clojure driver for Factual's API.
-It supports rich queries across Factual's datasets, including support for the Crosswalk, Crossref, and Resolve services.
+clj-factual is a Clojure driver for Factual's API.
+It supports rich queries across Factual's datasets, including support for the Crosswalk and Resolve services.

 Factual's [web-based API](http://developer.factual.com) offers:

 * Rich queries across curated datasets U.S. points of interest, global points of interest, and U.S. restaurants with long tail attributes.
 * Crosswalk: Translation between Factual IDs, third party IDs, and URLs that represent the same entity across the internet.
-* Crossref: Lets you find URLs that contain entities in the Factual places database, or to find the Factual ID of a place mentioned on a URL.
 * Resolve: An entity resolution API that makes partial records complete, matches one entity against another, and assists in de-duping and normalizing datasets.

 # Installation

-Funnyplaces is hosted at [Clojars](http://clojars.org/funnyplaces).
+clj-factual is hosted at [Clojars](http://clojars.org/clj-factual).
 Just add this to your dependencies:

-	[funnyplaces "1.2.1"]
+	[clj-factual "1.3.1"]

 # Basics